Middle Laplace transform and middle convolution for linear Pfaffian systems with irregular singularities: Introduction

 The equation of the form \eqref{Eq_Birkhoff0} is called the Birkhoff canonical form and has an irregular singular point at $x=\infty$.
 Therefore, when considering the Laplace transform, it is insufficient to treat only Fuchsian systems or linear Pfaffian systems with logarithmic singularities.
 In this paper, we provide a formulation of the middle Laplace transform as a transformation of linear Pfaffian systems with logarithmic singularities along $\mathcal{A}$ and irregular singularities along the hyperplanes $\{x_i=\infty\}$ ($i=1,\ldots,n$)

 where $S_{x_i}(\bm{x})\in\mathbb{C}[x_1,\ldots,x_n]$ are linear polynomials.
-Then, we show that the middle Laplace transform has good properties: if the system \eqref{Eq_Pfaff0} is irreducible, then the middle Laplace transformed system is also irreducible, and the middle Laplace transform is invertible.
+Then, we show that the middle Laplace transform has good properties: if the system \eqref{Eq_Pfaff0} is irreducible and non-exceptional (in the sense of Definitions \ref{def:odeirred} and \ref{Def_irr}), then the middle Laplace transformed system is also irreducible, and the middle Laplace transform admits an inversion formula.
 Like Haraoka's middle convolution, the middle Laplace transform provides a recursive and effective method for constructing linear Pfaffian systems with irregular singularities.
 For example, some confluent hypergeometric systems in several variables can be obtained by using the middle Laplace transform.
 We expect that the middle Laplace transform will be a useful tool for studying holonomic systems with irregular singularities.

 As an application of the middle Laplace transform, we can define the middle convolution for linear Pfaffian systems of the form \eqref{Eq_Pfaff0}.
 This provides a generalization of Haraoka's middle convolution.
 The additivity and the irreducibility of the generalized middle convolution follow from the properties of the middle Laplace transform described above.
 Oshima \cite{Oshima2020} also defined the middle convolution for linear Pfaffian systems with irregular singularities, using the confluence of singularities.
 Our definition differs from Oshima's, and the classes of equations to which the middle convolution can be applied are also slightly different (with some overlap).
 It seems that our middle convolution and Oshima's middle convolution are essentially the same when applied to the same equation, and this will be verified.